nftstorage/nft.storage/packages/website/README.md

 In particular, make sure to add your Magic Link publishable key to a `.env.local` file, as described in the [local environment configuration](../../DEVELOPMENT.md#local-environment-configuration) section.

+The `.env.development` file will be automatically loaded when running locally using `yarn dev`, and it is configured to connect to the default local development API server URL.
+If you're running the API on a different port or targetting a different environment, add an override for the `NEXT_PUBLIC_API` variable to your `.env.local` file and set it to the correct URL.

 ### Running Locally

 ```bash